 HUDSON: I just want to dedicate this award to a lady who never really got a fair chance.
 This award is for Florence Ballard.
 You will never be forgotten.
 Thank you.

 BLAIR: Many believe Florence Ballard is the prototype for the character Effie in "Dreamgirls."
 Effie is the lead singer of the Dreams, who gets replaced by the thinner and prettier Deena, who bears a close resemblance to Diana Ross in clothes, make-up and accessories.

-Mr. KEITH ROBINSON (Actor): (As C.C.
+KEITH ROBINSON: (As C.C.
 White) We'll try something new, Effie.

 BLAIR: So did the scene like this really happen?
 Mary Wilson, one of the other original Supremes, grew up in a Detroit projects with Diana Ross and Florence Ballard.

-Ms. MARY WILSON (Singer, The Supremes): She had a tremendous talent and she was one of my best friends.
+MARY WILSON: She had a tremendous talent and she was one of my best friends.
 Like the film, she was sort of overlooked within the group in terms of being the main singer.
 So therefore her talents were never really, really used.

 BLAIR: Eddie Holland disagrees.

-Mr. EDDIE HOLLAND (Songwriter and Producer): Florence was never a lead singer per se.
+EDDIE HOLLAND: Florence was never a lead singer per se.